johnnyone89/ma-tabnet-global-mmr/README.md

 ## Citation

-If you use this repository or build upon this framework, please cite the associated manuscript.
+If you use this repository, please cite the following article:

+S. Yu, Y. Mun, G. Lee, Y. Lee, H. Kim, and J. Moon, "Missingness-Aware TabNet: Handling Structural Missing Data for the Interpretable Prediction of Global Maternal Mortality," *Mathematics*, vol. 14, no. 8, p.
+1325, 2026, doi: 10.3390/math14081325.

 ---